 In the digital age, the demands of research require the appropriate tools.
 Currently, the collections of historical value (objects, posters, photographs, etc.) of the above institutions are only accessible either online through in-house catalogues, or, in the case of the museum, not at all.

 In order to reflect the growing significance of the research location Basel in relation to Africa, it has been agreed to present all the collections together in one joint meta-catalogue under the patronage of the University Library Basel in order to make the collections searchable.
 As well as the bibliographic and archival collections, the object collection of the MKB and the photographic collection of Professor Till Förster (Institute of Social Anthropology) and the Swiss TPH will be included.
-In addition to simple catalogue entries, it will also be possible to search digital collections (including audio-visual media) using the Africa Portal.
-This portal will bring together the significant Africana collections of the five largest institutions in Basel with a relationship to, or research interest in Africa, in one meta-catalogue.
+In addition to simple catalogue entries, it will also be possible to search digital collections (including audio-visual media) using PARC.
+This platform will bring together the significant Africana collections of the five largest institutions in Basel with a relationship to, or research interest in Africa, in one meta-catalogue.

 (1) The second project phase, which focuses on international partnerships, serves sub-items 17.6 to 17.9 on technology transfer and capacity building of the 17th Goal of the UN Agenda 2030 (Strengthen the means of implementation and revitalize the global partnership for sustainable development).
 See also: United Nations: Transforming the World: The 2030 Agenda for Sustainable Development, New York, 2015, p.
 31.